PerfectlySoft/PerfectDocs/guide/log.md

 # Log

 Perfect has a built-in error logging system that allows messages to be logged at several different levels.
-Each log level can be routed to either console or the system log.
+Each log level can be routed to either the console or the system log.

 The built-in log levels, in order of increasing severity: